pingcap/docs/tidb-cloud/index-insight.md

 ---
 title: Index Insight (Beta)
-summary: Learn how to use the Index Insight feature in TiDB Cloud and obtain index recommendations for your slow queries.
+summary: Learn how to use the Index Insight feature in TiDB Cloud and obtain index recommendations for slow queries.
 ---

 # Index Insight (Beta)